Intel Quad Port Copper Gigabit PCIe Ethernet NIC Card I340-T4

 The server adapter provides support for proven OS and VMM iSCSI initiators as well as iSCSI boot.
 Historically, CRC32C computation has degraded system performance, but not with the CRC instruction set included in the latest Intel® Xeon® processors.
 CRC validation is possible with minimal impact to the network throughput while delivering superior data integrity .

-Support for Virtualization
+Support for Virtualisation

 Virtual Machine Device queues (VMDq)

-VMDq reduces I/O overhead on the hypervisor in a virtualized server by performing data sorting and coalescing in the network silicon.
+VMDq reduces I/O overhead on the hypervisor in a virtualisation server by performing data sorting and coalescing in the network silicon.
 VMDq technology makes use of multiple queues in the network controller.
 As data packets enter the network adapter, they are sorted, and packets traveling to the same destination (or virtual machine) get grouped together in a single queue.
 The packets are then sent to the hypervisor, which directs them to their respective virtual machines.
 Relieving the hypervisor of packet filtering and sorting improves overall CPU usage and throughput levels.